jaerq/ignorify/README.md

 pip install pygnore
 ```

+## Features

+- Filter files and directories based on patterns.
+- Support for both library usage and command-line interface (CLI).

 ## Usage

+### Library Usage

-Here's a simple example of how to use the pygnore library:
+Here's a simple example of how to use the pygnore library in your Python script:

 ```python
 from pygnore.pygnore import Pygnore